GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/schema-expose-admin-data/en.md

 # Expose Admin Data in the Schema

-Expose "admin" elements in the GraphQL schema, which provide access to private data.
+Expose "sensitive" data elements in the GraphQL schema, which provide access to potentially private user data.

 The GraphQL schema must strike a balance between public and private elements (including fields and input fields), as to avoid exposing private information in a public API.